Kofu Station Guide: Takeda Shingen Statue, Yoshida Udon & Kofu Castle Ruins — Yamanashi Day Trip

 Dining in the Station Building

-Restaurants and cafés in the Kofu Station building
+Restaurants and cafés in Kofu Station building

-Yoshida Udon at Kofu Station
+Yoshida udon dipping noodles at Kofu Station

 Walking from the Station to Ura-Kasuga-dori